lixinW/ship-hats-docs/snippets/sis-whitelisting-snippet.md

-If you are using GSIB for your developer work and require to upload/download files from our dedicated GitLab (sgts.gitlab-dedicated.com), you can follow the below steps to whitelist
+If you are using GSIB for your developer work, you can follow the below steps to whitelist the site to upload/download files from our dedicated GitLab (sgts.gitlab-dedicated.com)

 ## Steps